MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 1. Copy the summary to the clipboard
 1. View the summary source
 1. Share feedback on the email summary

+> [!NOTE]
+> The capabilities to save the email summary to your CRM and share it to Teams are not available when viewing the summary in the **Summary by Copilot** box.

 ## View an email summary